boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

 > Never do at runtime what you can do at compile time.

 I decided to see how far I can take that idea, by using AWS Lambda to build a search engine.
-How to we get get around the lack of persistance?
+How do we get get around the lack of persistance?
 By baking the index into the lambda themselves.
 In other words, generate code which contains the index and compile that into the lambda binary.
 Do it at compile time.

 The plan, is then to shard the index using individual lambda's.
 Each one holds a portion of the index compiled into the binary that we deploy.
 Then then we call each lambda using a controller which invokes all of them, collects all the results, sorts by rank, gets the top results and returns them.